A-YATTA/MAD-Pure/README.md

 # Mass Apk Download - Pure

-`MAD-Pure` is a multithreaded Python script that download a list of APKs from [APKPure](https://apkpure.com/) and analyze them using androguard and pwnlibs.
+`MAD-Pure` is a multi-threaded Python script that download a list of APKs from [APKPure](https://apkpure.com/) and analyze them using androguard and pwnlibs.

 ## Requirements
 `MAD-Pure` is written in Python 3 (and therefore **requires a minimum of `Python 3.6`**) in addition to the following libraries: